pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 What level of causality does science usually deal with?

 - The **final cause** (*telos*) is the purpose of the game—*why* it is played (e.g. to win, to enjoy, to compete).
-- The **efficient cause** is the agency of the players, embodying actionable goals—the capacity to enact patterns directed toward achieving the final purpose.
+- The **efficient cause** is the agency of the players and stakeholders, embodying actionable goals—the capacity to enact patterns directed toward achieving the final purpose.
 - The **formal cause** is the structure of the game: the rules, table boundaries, and logic encoded in gameplay mechanics.
 These constraints act passively in the background, indirectly enabling intelligible action and defining the possibility space in which it can occur.
 - The **material cause** is the physical setup that produces direct effects: the table, balls, and cues—the substrate through which actions are executed and observed.